Skip to content

 silent bool

-When False (default), a progress message is printed to stdout after every batch_size granules.
-Set to True to suppress all progress output.
+When True (default), all progress output is suppressed.
+Set to False to print a progress message to stdout after every batch_size granules.

 Number of granules to process between progress reports (and between intermediate saves when save_dir is set).
-Defaults to 10.
+Defaults to None, which sets the batch size to one more than the total number of matched granules so that all granules are processed in a single batch.

 save_dir str | PathLike | None